rognil/cc-to-git/README.md

-# git-cc for migration
+# cc-to-git for migration

-Hi, this branch of git-cc focus on migrating from ClearCase to Git.
+Hi, this fork of git-cc focus on migrating from ClearCase to Git.
 It is compiled to support migration of one ClearCase view with multiple branches into a new Git repository.
 No syncing or updating ClearCase supported, just migration from ClearCase to Git.

-The idea on this git-cc branch is to prepare the configuration once and then just run the command git-cc migrate to migrate the repository to Git.
+The idea is to prepare the configuration once and then just run the command cc-to-git migrate to migrate the repository to Git.

 The git tree will be created in a subfolder to the directory you start from.